valancej/Anchore-Slack-Notifications/README.md

 Once the configuration is complete, you will need to activate a subscription, you can follow the documentation link above for more info on that.

 In this example, I have subscribed to a particular tag and am listening for 'policy_eval' changes.
-From out documentation:
+From the documentation:

 "This class of notification is triggered if a Tag to which a user has subscribed has a change in its policy evaluation status.
 The policy evaluation status of an image can be one of two states: Pass or Fail.
 If an image that was previously marked as Pass changes status to Fail or vice-versa then the policy update notification will be triggered."